fawwaznadzmy/DICOM-Image-Tool/README.md

 ## Description

-This Application developed with C++ and it is setup using CMake.
-It is console application that can be compiled and run in Windows and Linux.
-The application will crop, auto rotate and display the given image file `(.jpeg, tiff or .png)` and the histogram.
+This Application developed with C++ and the setup was done using CMake.
+It is  `a console application` that can be compiled and run in `Windows and Linux`.
+Once run, the application will crop, auto rotate and display the given image file `(.jpeg, tiff or .png)` and the histogram.

 ### How to run

+Example, for Windows application, type command line below to launch the application:

 ```
-DicomImageTool.exe <path/of/image/to/be/loaded>
+DicomImageTool.exe <path/of/image/>
 ```
 ### Results
 ![original!](pictures/postprocess/original.png)